 It’s time to go live, but going live with a solid setup is only a small part of the streaming experience.
 When learning how to stream Dungeons & Dragons, there are a few things to keep in mind to facilitate growth and gather an audience that will keep coming back for more.

 Keep Things Consistent

-Find a time that works for all of your players and stick to that time.
-If you can’t play weekly, consider twice a month, or monthly instead: this will give the DM additional time to prepare for the show, too.
+Find a time that works for all your players and stick to that time.
+If you can’t play weekly, consider twice a month or monthly instead: this will give the DM additional time to prepare for the show.
 Set a tone for the game and the world you’re playing in, and work hard with the players to keep that tone and atmosphere as consistent as possible.

 Keep Things Professional

 Solidify rules on what’s appropriate conversation during the live stream.
-Will there be restrictions on profanity or on difficult topics?
+Will there be restrictions on profanity or difficult topics?
 Both in-character and out-of-character conversations may need boundaries.
 If players have disagreements, encourage them to wait until the stream is over to discuss them so that the issues don’t disrupt the show.